Azure/bicep/docs/tutorial/08-debugging.md

 /home/brianh/sportsworld-bicep/azureconsole_resource.json: Decompilation failed with fatal error "[1:1]: Unable to find a template property named $schema."
 ```

-Next you should follow the steps in (decompiling.md)[decompiling.md] for the basics once you've got an ARM template.
+Next you should follow the steps in [decompiling.md](decompiling.md) for the basics once you've successfully gotten an ARM template.
 But sometimes the steps in decompile don't work completely, such as the example below:

 ```
+# NOTE: Example might work, might not.
 az group export --name "yourResourceGroup" > az-group-export.json
+# ^^^ Hahhahahaha, if only it was that easy!
 ```

-But it's not really that easy.
-You might also encounter an issue like this:
+So after you spin the wheel of fate with yourResourceGroup export, you might encounter a wild:

 ```
 WARNING: Export template operation completed with errors.
 Some resources were not exported.
 Please see details for more information.
 ERROR: Could not get resources of the type 'Microsoft.ContainerRegistry/registries/connectedRegistries'.
 Resources of this type will not be exported.